 - Ellen McLarney, Duke, African and Asian Languages — Arabic literature

-- Omid Safi, Duke, Religious Studies — Progressive Islamic Thought; Social and Intellectual History of Pre-modern Islam; Islamic Mysticism
+- Omid Safi, Duke, Asian and Middle East Studies — Contemporary and Pre-modern Islam; Islamic Mysticism (adjunct in Religious Studies)

-- Carl Ernst, UNC, Religious Studies — Islam in West and South Asia, Sufism
+- Waleed Ziad, UNC, Religious Studies — Islam in South and Central Asia, Sufism

 Admission, Financial Aid, and Application.
 Admission to the Department of Religious Studies at UNC is handled by the Graduate Studies Committee.
 Knowledge of Middle Eastern languages (usually Arabic or Persian) and the history of Islamic culture is very important for admission — increasingly, many applicants are coming with several years of language study to their credit.
 Yet it is equally important for applicants to have an extensive background in religious studies, the humanities, and social sciences, both in terms of particular subjects and in theoretical approaches, and to have an excellent ability and extensive experience in writing research papers.
 Since there is no quota for admission by field of study in our department, applicants in Islamic studies are competing against applicants in all other fields of religious studies, many of whom already have a master’s degree in religious studies, area studies, or some other field, and significant work in relevant languages.
 Admission is therefore highly competitive (roughly 5-10% of applicants have been accepted in recent years), and the best fellowship awards go to students with outstanding academic records, excellent recommendations, and persuasive statements in the application essay.
 Excellent GRE scores are still a major factor for multi-year competitive university fellowships.
 Experience and skill in writing is of great importance, and a clearly thought out plan for specialized research, including relevant languages, is also essential (see the language courses offered by the Department of Asian Studies).
 Our minimum financial aid awards for admitted applicants generally consist of teaching fellowships, annually renewable for five years, covering tuition plus a stipend, although we cannot necessarily offer financial aid to all qualified applicants.